lukamiletic95/papers/State machine replication.md

 Although this is the simplest approach in implementing a client-server service, its main disadvantage is in having only one server.
 In case that server becomes faulty, the whole service will be unavailable to a client.
 That one server may be considered a single point of failure.

-Therefore, we assume another, more advanced and reliable client-server architecture, shown in *Figure #*, which is based on replicating servers using ***state machine*** approach.
+Therefore, we assume another, more advanced and reliable client-server architecture, shown in *Figure #*, which is based on replicating servers using the ***state machine*** approach.

 ![](https://github.com/lukamiletic95/papers/blob/master/images/fig5.png)
 <div align='center'>